 Ultimately, the word "compete" means to "strive with" another person, not against them.
-The word is not "Antipete," to "strive against."
-The word is "compete," "to strive with."
+The word is not "Contra-pete," to "strive against."
+The word is "com-pete," "to strive with."
 We strive with other people for good skill and for good football.
 And also for good government, for good families, for the common good.

 Yes, our competitors are often the very people we have the most in common with.
 Common blood, common family ties, common jobs, common hopes.
+Sometimes, our husbands or wives are our closest competitors!
 Tech and Georgia.
 Tennessee and Vanderbilt, Duke and North Carolina.
 Army and Navy.
 Wow, maybe even Republican and Democrat.
 We share our very lives together with them.
 True competitors are really our true colleagues.
-The great witness of John the Baptist this year is to show us how to live with competition.
+The great witness of John the Baptist and Jesus is to show us how to live with competition.
 How to strive with each other for the common kingdom of God.
 By deferring to each other.
 By honoring each other.
 By loving each other.